de-koks/learn-solidity/README.md

 contains a smart contract implemented with JavaScript to use in a Hyperledger blockchain.

 ### `hyperledger-api-tests` Branch
-contains API tests to verify the functionality of the lottery.ts deployed to a hyperledger blockchain.
+contains API tests implemented with TypeSript and Playwright to verify the functionality of the lottery.ts deployed to a hyperledger blockchain.